-As time goes on and more and more young photographer/videogrpahers come of age doing both, this line may begin to blur quite a bit.
+As time goes on and more and more young photographer/videographers come of age doing both, this line may begin to blur quite a bit.
 But for now… there really is a line.
 Photographers shoot stills better than videographers and videographers produce better videos than photographers.

-There are a ton of great still photogrpahers out there and there are a ton of great video producers.
+There are a ton of great still photographers out there and there are a ton of great video producers.
 Hire the right one for the job.
 If you need a video produced, hire the person who has a passion and experience to deliver an awesome video.
 And that goes the opposite direction as well.